adwise-fiu/Homomorphic_Encryption/README.md

 [MIT](https://choosealicense.com/licenses/mit/)

 ## Project status
 The project is currently fully tested.
-To see an example how to use it, unzip the example.zip file and play the video.
-Currently, the strech goal is to implement certificates using the Bouncy Castle API for these homomorphic encryption systems.
+Currently, the stretch goal is to implement certificates using the Bouncy Castle API for these homomorphic encryption systems.